junjihashimoto/c-script/README.md

 --------------------
 ~~~~~~
 Usage: c-script [options] script-file [script-options]
- -nomain  insert main-function automatically
+ -no_chk_main  disable of main-function-insertion
  -nocache      compile the program everytime
  -d            run the program under the gdb
  -gdb          run the program under the gdb
  -ddd          run the program under the ddd
  -vc           run the program under the visual studio
  -show         output code after preprocess
  -cmd          output compiler-options
  -clean        remove cache of both exe and source
 ~~~~~~